oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 .# Abstract

-This document specifies conventions for creating JSON Web Token (JWT) documents that support selective disclosure of JWT claims.
+This specification defines a mechanism for selective disclosure of individual elements of a JSON object used as the payload of a JSON Web Signature (JWS) structure.
+It encompasses various applications, including but not limited to the selective disclosure of JSON Web Tokens (JWT) claims.

 {mainmatter}

 # Introduction {#Introduction}

+This document specifies conventions for creating JSON Web Signature (JWS) [@!RFC7515] structures with JSON [@!RFC8259] objects as the payload while supporting selective disclosure of individual elements of that JSON.
+Because JSON Web Token (JWT) [@!RFC7519] is a very prevalent application of JWS with a JSON payload, the selective disclosure of JWT claims receives primary treatment herein.
+However, that does not preclude the mechanism's applicability to other or more general applications of JWS with JSON payloads.

-The JSON-based [@!RFC8259] representation of claims in a signed JSON Web Token (JWT) [@!RFC7519] is secured against modification using JSON Web Signature (JWS) [@!RFC7515] digital signatures.
+The JSON-based representation of claims in a signed JWT is secured against modification using JWS digital signatures.
 A consumer of a signed JWT that has checked the signature can safely assume that the contents of the token have not been modified.
 However, anyone receiving an unencrypted JWT can read all the